 - Stretching of the skin, stretch marks are generally the first sign

-The appearance of PUPPPs has been described as bumpy, itchy papules that turn to red, scalded skin with welts over time.
-They begin as though they are stretch marks, then as time passes, the rash begins to become bumpy, red, and bigger.
-As mentioned above, oddly there is never a rash on the belly button, only around it on the abdomen.
-From the abdomen, the rash will begin to spread to all parts of the body including the chest, legs, feet, neck, armpits and face of the expectant mother.
+The appearance of PUPPP has been described as bumpy, itchy papules that turn to red, scalded skin with welts over time.
+At first they look like stretch marks, but as time passes, the rash grows larger in area and becomes bumpy and red.
+Oddly, there is never a rash on the belly button, only around it on the abdomen.
+From the abdomen, the rash will begin to spread to all parts of the body, including the chest, legs, feet, neck, armpits, and face of the expectant mother.

-Unfortunately there is no known cause of PUPPPs, however experts and doctors do see similarities in cases.
-These similarities, although they are not specific causes, include:
+Unfortunately there is no known cause of PUPPP, but experts and doctors do see similarities in cases:

-- Women carrying boys (70% of sufferers deliver boys)
+- Women carrying boys (70 percent of sufferers deliver boys)

 - First pregnancy